How Are WC Premiums Calculated?

 Do not feel bad as most adjusters take 3 years of on-the-job training to feel confident in setting reserves on files.

 If not, you may be in for a real shocker.
-Immediately ask for your loss runs from your insurance carrier that show all of the files that are open.
+Immediately ask for your loss runs from your insurance carrier that shows all of the open files.
 Review them closely to see what you are paying for in your premiums.

 ©J&L Risk Management Inc Copyright Notice